section-engineering-education/engineering-education/content/articles/setup-and-run-applications-using-typescript-with-aureliajs/index.md

 - [Further reading](#further-reading)

 ### Why use TypeScript?
-TypeScript can be said as a superset of JavaScript.
+TypeScript can be said to be a superset of JavaScript.
 Lately, it has been gaining a lot of popularity among JavaScript developers.
 It is one of the fast-developing programming languages to build extensive web applications.

 TypeScript helps improve the existing features that JavaScript has with static typing.
-This helps you speed up your application development cycle.
+This helps speed up your application development cycle.
 With TypeScript types, you can catch errors even before you run your code.

 Static typing gives you quick hints based on the code structure that you are writing.
-TypeScript has a tone of amazing features.
+TypeScript has a ton of amazing features.
 Check this guide and [learn more features](/engineering-education/a-friendly-beginner-guide-to-typescript/) and why is [TypeScript is getting so popular](/engineering-education/typescript-static-typing/).

 ### Why use Aurelia?
 Aurelia is the only framework that lets you build applications using vanilla JavaScript/TypeScript.
 It uses modern JavaScript/TypeScript and HTML to let you get started quickly and build complex apps.